2025–2026 United States redistricting: Colorado

 In Colorado, a constitutional amendment has been proposed which would give the governor (currently Democrat Jared Polis) "emergency redistricting authority" ahead of the 2028 elections.
 The proposed law would be triggered if "substantial evidence exists that one or more states have enacted congressional redistricting plans that result in severe partisan imbalance."
+The maps that have been proposed would likely flip three Republican seats and give Democrats a 7–1 majority delegation in the state.